TrezorHannes/vps-lnbits/README.md

 $ ufw allow 9735 comment 'LND Main Node 1'
 $ ufw enable
 ```
-   - [ ] Follow [further hardening steps](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04), eg setting up non-root users for additional security enhancements.
+   - [ ] Follow [further hardening steps](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04), especially step 2) and 3) in the link, to set up non-root users for additional security enhancements.
+We consider in this guide you have added a user "admin" with sudo rights from this step forward.
    - [ ] Install fail2ban to protect your SSH user, it runs automatically on it's own `sudo apt install fail2ban`

 ### VPS: Install OpenVPN Server
 Now we will get OpenVPN installed, but using a Docker Setup like [Krypto4narchista](https://twitter.com/_pthomann) suggests [here](https://www.mobycrypt.com/turn-your-self-hosted-lightning-network-node-to-public-in-10-minutes/).
 It's easier to setup, but needs some tinkering with port forwarding, which we will go into in a bit.
    - [ ] `export OVPN_DATA="ovpn-data"` which sets a global-name placeholder for your VPN to be used for all the following commands.
 You can make this permanent by adding this to survive any reboot via `nano .bashrc`, add it to the very bottom => CTRL-X => Yes.
-   - [ ] `docker volume create --name $OVPN_DATA` notice how the $ indicates picking up the placeholder you have defined above
+   - [ ] `sudo docker volume create --name $OVPN_DATA` notice how the $ indicates picking up the placeholder you have defined above
-   - [ ] `docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_genconfig -u udp://207.154.241.101`, whereby you need to adjust the 207.154.241.101 with your own **VPS Public IP**.
+   - [ ] `sudo docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_genconfig -u udp://207.154.241.101`, whereby you need to adjust the 207.154.241.101 with your own **VPS Public IP**.
-   - [ ] `docker run -v $OVPN_DATA:/etc/openvpn --rm -it kylemanna/openvpn ovpn_initpki` this generates the necessary VPN certificate password.
+   - [ ] `sudo docker run -v $OVPN_DATA:/etc/openvpn --rm -it kylemanna/openvpn ovpn_initpki` this generates the necessary VPN certificate password.
 Take your password manager and create a secure pwd, which you will store safely.
 It will be needed once we create client-configuration files for your node to connect later.
-   - [ ] `docker run -v $OVPN_DATA:/etc/openvpn -d -p 1194:1194/udp -p 9735:9735 -p 8080:8080 --cap-add=NET_ADMIN kylemanna/openvpn` this works under two assumptions.
+   - [ ] `sudo docker run -v $OVPN_DATA:/etc/openvpn -d -p 1194:1194/udp -p 9735:9735 -p 8080:8080 --cap-add=NET_ADMIN kylemanna/openvpn` this works under two assumptions.
 If any of those aren't true, you need to adjust your settings, either on your node, or by starting the docker container with different ports:
      1) your current LND Node configuration is listening on port 9735, which you can verify by looking into your `cat ~/.lnd/lnd.conf` => `[Application Options]` => `listen=0.0.0.0:9735`
      2) your LND RestLNDWallet is listening on port 8080, same location under `[Application Options]` => `restlisten=0.0.0.0:8080`

 Your OpenVPN Server is now running, which means the Internet can now connect to your VPS via ports 80, 443, 9735 (and 22 SSH), and it has a closed tunnel established on port 1194.
 You need to complement your notes with the IP-Adresses which are essentially added with the running server.

-   - [ ] CONTAINER-ID: `docker ps` to list your docker container.
+   - [ ] CONTAINER-ID: `sudo docker ps` to list your docker container.
 In the first column, you will find the `CONTAINER-ID`, usually a cryptic 12-digit number/character combination.
 Copy into the clipboard and make a note of it.
-   - [ ] Docker Shell: Get into the container, with `docker exec -it <CONTAINER-ID> sh`.
+   - [ ] Docker Shell: Get into the container, with `sudo docker exec -it <CONTAINER-ID> sh`.
    - [ ] VPS Docker IP: Run `ifconfig` and you typically find 3 devices listed with IPs assigned.
 Make a note of the one with eth0, which is your own `VPS Docker IP: 172.17.0.2`.
 Type `exit` to get out of the docker-shell.

 ### VPS: Install LNBits
 Next we will install [LNBits](https://lnbits.com/) on this server, since it'll allow to keep your node independent and light-weight.
 It also allows to change nodes swiftly in-case you need to move things.
 We won't install it via Docker (like Umbrel does), but do the implementation based slightly on their [Github Installation Guide](https://github.com/lnbits/lnbits-legend/blob/main/docs/devs/installation.md).
 You can also follow their [own, excellent video walkthrough](https://youtu.be/WJRxJtYZAn4?t=49) here.
 Just don't use Ben's commands, since these are a little dated.
-Since we assume you have followed the hardening guide above to add additional users, we will now have to use `sudo` in our commands.

 ```
 $ sudo apt update